-Our tour of the Estate was led by none other than Mr. Lavrencic, an expert winemaker and the mastermind behind Burja Estate.
+Our private tour of the Estate was led by none other than Mr. Lavrencic, an expert winemaker and the mastermind behind Burja Estate.

-“Mr. Lavrencic is a bit of a celebrity around here”, noted Jani, our guide, and an ambassador for the region, the founder of the local tour company, Wajdusna.
+“Mr. Lavrencic is a bit of a celebrity around here”, noted Jani, our guide and an ambassador for the region, the founder of the local tour company, Wajdusna.
 “He’s one of the most successful organic winemakers in the region, paving the way for a new variety of wines”.

 “The Burja wind is what makes our wine”, explained Mr. Lavrencic modestly as we sat around a table chatting, swirling Burja Estates Reddo wine in our glasses.
 “The persistent gusts keep the grapes free of insects, eliminating the need for pesticide use in our winemaking process”.

 As we followed Mr. Lavrencic on a tour of the estate, our fascination with this amazing structure and the practices of the Burja Estate grew exponentially.
-Despite still being under construction, the exposed stone wall, modern elegant designs of the cellar and the future tasting room revealed what was soon going to be a top-notch wine tasting space in the valley.
+Despite still being under construction, the exposed stone wall, modern elegant designs of the cellar and the future tasting room revealed what was soon going to be a top-notch wine-tasting space in the valley.

 But it’s not just Burja Estates that’s putting Vipava Valley on the wine trail.
 The region is home to dozens of small family-owned and operated wineries that have recently started to open their doors to visitors in the area.
-Finding them, though, takes a bit more than a google search, so companies like Wajdusna are paving the way for unique ways to experience the best this region has to offer.
+Finding them, though, takes a bit more than a Google search, so companies like Wajdusna are paving the way for unique ways to experience the best this region has to offer.

-Slovenian Hospitality at St Daniel Hotel in Vipava Valley
+Slovenian Hospitality At St Daniel Hotel In Vipava Valley

-Accommodation options in Vipava Valley are not plentiful, but ideal for those looking for an authentic stay and a taste of Slovenian hospitality.
+Accommodation options in Vipava Valley are not plentiful but ideal for those looking for an authentic stay and a taste of Slovenian hospitality.
 Most farmhouses now offer rooms for rent and a typical bed and breakfast experience.

 A love child of Nina Abramič and Miran Prodmik, Hotel St Daniel, is a charming boutique eco-hotel hidden amidst the vineyards and meadows just outside of the town of Stanjel.

-“We love details and thoughtful touches here”, smiled Nina acknowledging our remark about the incredible decor in the reception area.
-“We love them until it comes time to spring clean…”, she laughs, “and then we hate them!”
+“We love details and thoughtful touches here”, smiled Nina, acknowledging our remark about the incredible decor in the reception area.
+“We love them until it comes time to spring clean…” she laughs, “and then we hate them!”